-CPS-FAR legislation allows for a CPS-FAR case to be open for 45 days for assessment with an extension up to 90 days for service provision with parental consent.
+CPS-FAR legislation allows a CPS-FAR case to be open 45 days for assessment with an extension up to 90 days for service provision with parental consent.
 CPS-FAR staff have consistently provided feedback that more time is needed for both assessment and service provision.
 The CPS-FAR statute also includes language about the use of evidence-based services.
 By the time most parents engage in services after the assessment period, there is not enough time for parents to complete the service.
-This is counter-intuitive to the intention of addressing issues in order to reducing risk of abuse or neglect and possibly preventing a family's return to the agency.
-CA submitted request legislation for the 2017 session seeking to increase the amount of time a CPS-FAR case can remain open for services.
-The legislation did not pass; as a result, CA will continue to struggle with decisions about case closure v. letting a family complete a service even though past the statutory timeframe.
+This is counter-intuitive to the intention of addressing issues in order to reduce risk of abuse or neglect and possibly prevent a family's return to the agency.
+CA submitted request legislation for the 2017 session seeking to increase the amount of time a CPS-

+FAR case can remain open for services.
+The legislation did not pass; as a result, CA continues to struggle with decisions about case closure v. letting a family complete a service even though past the statutory timeframe.
+In January of 2018 members of the House and Senate have proposed legislation to extend the timeframe for CPS-FAR cases from 90 to 120 days, allowing families greater opportunity to request and complete services.